Difference Between Article and BlogPosting Schema Markup With Code Examples

 Real-World Scenarios

-Scenario 1: A News Site With a Blog Section
+Scenario 1: A Massive News Site That Also Has a Casual Blog

 Summary: Which Schema Should You Use?